NicoleTiokhin/Java/Tic_Tac_Toe.md

 ### Action Listener Method

-called when a button is clicked finds which button was clicked by comparing the source of the event with the buttons array.
+called when a button is clicked<br>
+finds which button was clicked by comparing the source of the event with the buttons array.<br>
+if the button is already occupied, show a message <br>
+set the button text to "X" or "O" depending on whose turn it is <br>
+toggle the turn and check for a winner<br>